Fusao Hayashi: Early life

-Hayashi Fusao was born in Ōita Prefecture in 1903.
+Hayashi was born in Ōita Prefecture in 1903.
 His father was an alcoholic, and bankrupted the family grocery business, which forced his mother to work in a cotton mill to provide income for the family.
 He was only able to complete high school by working as a live-in tutor in the household of a wealthy banker.
 Hayashi was able to obtain admission to the law school of Tokyo Imperial University, where he led Marxist seminars, but he left school in 1925 to devote his energies to leftist politics and to the arts.

 Literary career

-Hayashi was arrested in early 1926 as part of a roundup of Communists and suspected Communist sympathizers in universities under the provisions of the Peace Preservation Law and was incarcerated for ten months.
+Hayashi was arrested in early 1926 as part of a roundup of communists and suspected communist sympathizers in universities under the provisions of the Peace Preservation Law and was incarcerated for ten months.
 His literary career began when he was released, with the publication of a short story, Ringo ("Apple") in Bungei Sensen ("Literary Battlefront").
 This also marked his beginnings as a leading member of the Proletarian literature Movement.
 With other like-minded writers, he founded the Proletarian Artist Federation in 1927.
 However, Hayashi was arrested again for his fund-raising activities for the Japanese Communist Party, and was incarcerated in Toyotami Prison, outside of Tokyo in 1930.

 While in prison, Hayashi was subject to self-criticism and underwent an ideological reversal before his release in 1932.
 After his release, he moved to Kamakura and wrote Seinen ("Youth").
 This was quickly followed by Bungaku no Tame ni ("For Literature"), Sakka to shite ("As an Artist"), whose themes deny the subordination of literature to politics.
 Hayashi joined Kobayashi Hideo, Kawabata Yasunari, Hirotsu Kazuo and others to publish the mainstream literary journal Bungakukai ("Literary World") in 1933.
 From 1934-1935, he moved to Itō, Shizuoka, where he wrote Roman Shugisha no Techo ("Notes of a Romanticist") in 1935, declaring his estrangement from Marxism.

 Hayashi returned to Kamakura, where he lived for the remainder of his life, and officially renounced all connections to the proletarian literature movement in 1936.
 With the start of the Second Sino-Japanese War in 1937, he was also sent to China together with a number of other leading writers (including Eiji Yoshikawa, Nobuko Yoshiya, Kunio Kishida, and Tatsuzō Ishikawa) to be embedded within the Imperial Japanese Army, to write reports and stories supporting the war effort.